Historian, Diplomat, Novelist

 It was the frequent travel and exposure to different cultures, peoples and heritage that inspired Helena to start writing creatively and to focus on historical fiction.
 She wrote her first novel in second grade but later made a conscious decision not to try to earn a living from writing.
 She never wanted to be forced to write what was popular, rather than what was in her heart.

-Helena graduated with honors in History from the University of Michigan, added a Master’s Degree in Diplomacy and International Commerce from Patterson School, University of Kentucky, and rounded off her education with a PhD in History cum Laude from the University of Hamburg, awarded for a ground-breaking dissertation on a leading member of the German Resistance to Hitler.
+Helena graduated with honours in History from the University of Michigan, added a Master’s degree in diplomacy and international commerce from Patterson School, University of Kentucky, and rounded off her education with a PhD in History cum Laude from the University of Hamburg.
 She worked in the private sector as a research analyst, and an investor relations manager in both the U.S. and Germany before joining the U.S. diplomatic corps.

 In June 2010 she was awarded the “Dr. Bernard LaFayette Lifetime Achievement Award for Promoting the Institutionalization of Nonviolence Ideals in Nigeria” by the Foundation for Ethnic Harmony in Nigeria.

 She grew up sailing on the Maine coast and served as a petty officer on the sail-training schooners Sir Winston Churchill and Malcolm Miller.
 She has owned four horses over the years.
-She retired to her home in Blue Hill, Maine, where she lives with her husband Herbert and her two dogs Max and Roma.
+She retired and now she lives with her husband Herbert and her two dogs Max and Roma.

-Dr. Helena P. Schrader is the author of five critically acclaimed non-fiction history books and twenty historical novels, seven of which have earned one or more literary awards.
-She holds a PhD in history from the University of Hamburg, which she earned with a ground-breaking biography of a leader of the German Resistance to Hitler, and served as an American diplomat in Europe and Africa.
+Dr. Helena P. Schrader is the author of six critically acclaimed non-fiction history books and twenty historical novels, twelve of which have earned one or more literary awards.
+She holds a PhD in history from the University of Hamburg, which she earned with a ground-breaking biography of a leader of the German Resistance to Hitler and served as an American diplomat in Europe and Africa.

-Helena’s chief areas of expertise are ancient Sparta, the Crusader States and the Second World War/Military Aviation.
+Helena’s chief areas of expertise are Aviation, the Second World War, Ancient Sparta, and the Crusader States.